rcdigital/validate/README.md

 npm install && bower install
 `

-Use command `grunt release` to deploy your changes and create a new release tag if your PR was approved
+Use command `grunt release` to deploy your changes after your commit.

 ## Contribuitors